January 2026 · CPython Issue #143228 · Fix PR #143233 · Patched in 3.13/3.14, 3.12 marked Won’t Fix

 while (cur) {

-// No check for threads currently executing on this page
+// threads currently executing code on this page or

 munmap(cur->start_addr, cur->size);